Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Are heat pumps covered by home warranties?

 Most home warranties cover heat pumps as part of their standard HVAC coverage.
-Providers like First American Home Warranty explicitly list heat pumps among covered components.
+Providers like First American Home Warranty explicitly list heat pumps among covered components, and American Home Shield offers up to $10,000 in HVAC coverage.
 Coverage is typically contingent on regular professional maintenance, and pre-existing conditions are excluded.
-Check your specific policy for any age restrictions or limitations related to modified or custom heat pump installations.
-Our home warranty HVAC coverage guide covers this in more detail.
+With the federal 25C tax credit having expired in late 2025, warranty coverage matters more than ever for protecting your heat pump investment.

 What eco-friendly systems are NOT covered by home warranties?